dkh9/thesis/README.md

 ./dump_partitions.sh <fw_archive> [output_dir]
 ```

-After unpacking, the userspace_partitions/ and boot_partition/ will be in the extracted folder
+After unpacking, the userspace_partitions/ and boot_partition/ will be in the extracted folder.
+These are the folders to use
+in the following stages of the analysis

 ## 1. Kernel
 ```